FLARE: A Dataflow-Aware and Scalable Hardware Architecture for Neural-Hybrid Scientific Lossy Compression

 \section{Conclusion}

-This paper presents \abbr, a dataflow-aware and scalable hardware architecture for accelerating neural-hybrid scientific lossy compression.
-We introduce a look-ahead computation order that reduces SRAM usage and improves pipeline throughput.
-A slice-wise normalization method is further fused into convolution operations to minimize bubble overhead and reduce data movement.
-Then, we propose a scalable \abbr~Computing Core, which enables efficient hybrid execution and scales effectively with both dataset size and workload volume.
-To our knowledge, this is the first customized design for lossy compression of scientific data that simultaneously addresses dataflow efficiency and architectural scalability.
-Experimental results show significant performance improvements over state-of-the-art baselines in terms of runtime latency and energy efficiency.
+This paper presents \abbr, a dataflow-aware and scalable hardware architecture for accelerating neural-hybrid scientific lossy compression. \abbr~uses look-ahead computation to reduce SRAM usage and improve pipeline throughput, and fuses slice-wise normalization into convolution to reduce bubble overhead and data movement.
+The proposed \abbr~Computing Core improves on-chip data reuse, supports efficient hybrid execution, and scales with both dataset size and workload volume.
+To our knowledge, this is the first customized design for scientific lossy compression that jointly addresses dataflow efficiency and architectural scalability.
+Experiments show clear latency and energy-efficiency improvements over state-of-the-art baselines.